11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 * The tool should work on any PC, regardless of operating system.

+* It should comply with the 'Treaty of Babel' standard for interactive fiction bibliography.
+    * I knew that there would be nearly 0 chance of HECC-IT ever formally becoming a signatory to it, as I know that there is still very little chance of most users deciding to use HECC-IT anyway, however, I wanted to make it as simple as possible for HECC-IT to become compliant with it.

 GUI editor (if the user wants to use it) <-> intermediate code -> playable game

 ### The name